 Hernando is a somewhat ethnically-diverse city.
 The people who call Hernando home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hernando residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hernando include German, English, Scots-Irish, and Italian.
+Important ancestries of people in Hernando include Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Hernando is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Italian and Spanish.